MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-TCS-and-GST-on-Sales-Transaction.md

     |**SGST**|900|
     |**TCS**|100|

-6. GL Entries will be as following:
+-  On posting of sales invoice, GL Entries will be as following:

     |Particulars|Amount|
     |----------------------------------|---------------------------------------|